okta/workflows-templates/workflows/generate_unique_emails/readme.md

 10. If you have multiple domains in your organization, use the MultiDomain-Email-Generation.
 To use the MultiDomain flow:

     1. Setup an attribute in Okta called brandId.
-You can have any attribute.
+This can really be any attribute.
 This attribute is used to determine the mailDomain for the user.
-For example you can also use a company or something.
-In this example you can setup a brandID attribute in Okta profile
+For example you can also use a company domain or company name.
+In this example you would setup a brandID attribute in Okta profile.

     2. In the Workflow open the multiDomain-Email-Generation flow.
 Click on the connections in the Read User card.
 Hit save.
-That should give the attribute list you can select.
+That should allow the attribute list to appear where you can select the various attributes on the user profile.
 Select the brandID attribute you created.

     3. Map the brandID to the next card where we continue the flow only if it exists.
 When you drag and drop select replace all when it pops up.